SMByC/Coregistration-Qgis-processing/README.md

 The plugin will be available in the `Processing Toolbox` or you can search and open it directly from the `Statusbar`.

 > *Dependencies:*
     This plugin requires additional Python packages (arosics and its depends), that are generally not part of QGIS's Python.
-You can either install this package in the system before install the plugin or let the plugin install it for you in a local folder this is automatic in the installation process.
+You can either install this package in the system before install the plugin or let the plugin install it for you in a local folder automatically in the installation process.

 ## Source code